 Religious organizations play a significant role in responding to the wounds of our nations, such as economic inequality, racism and violence.
 At the same time, many faith leaders are under-resourced and under-supported.
 They often operate in deep isolation.

-The USC Cecil Murray Center for Community Engagement provides clergy and lay leaders with training, mentoring and a network of support, so that faith communities can become full partners in social change.
+The USC Cecil Murray Center for Community Engagement’s mission is to equip faith leaders to empower communities.
+The Murray Center provides clergy and lay leaders leaders in low- to moderate-income neighborhoods in Southern California with training, mentoring and a network of support, so that faith communities can become full partners in social change.

-The Center’s capacity-building programs address areas that are essential to the health of underserved communities:
+The Center’s capacity-building programs focus on two areas essential to the health of underserved communities:

 - Civic Engagement – organizing to affect public policy and hold government accountable